boxed/kodare.net/_drafts/draft_introducing_iommi_2.markdown

 ```

 In iommi you always get a form encoding specified on the form, so they all work
 with file uploads.
-This is a very common stumbling block for beginners.
-You also
+Missing form encoding on the form tag is a very common
+stumbling block for beginners.
+You also get a submit action by default which
-get a submit action by default which you can configure via `actions__submit`:
+you can configure via `actions__submit`:

 ```python